www.hoadley.net/options

 Standard option pricing models cannot be used to determine the value of employee stock options.
 Vesting requirements, forfeiture of unvested and OTM options when employees leave the company, non-tradability of ESOs, and other considerations make ESO valuation more complex than standard option valuation.

-The add-in contains a number of functions designed specifically for IFRS 2 and FASB 123R-compliant ESO valuation.
+The add-in contains a number of functions designed specifically for IFRS 2 and FASB 123R-compliant ESO valuation, and to value Market-Leveraged Stock Units (MSUs).
 A corporate/commercial license is required to use the ESO functions.
 See ESO functions for more details.

 For more information see the FAQ on volatility, and the historical volatility calculator.
 Also view the historical volatility demo and the GARCH demo.